HexCorpProgramming/HexCorpDiscordAIManual/docs/index.md

 Examples:
 - `hc!tei 0001` will toggle Identity Enforcement for ⬡-Drone 0001, turning it on if it was off, and off if it was on.

+### The Hive & Enforced Identity

+Within the hive channels all drones automatically have their identities enforced.

 ## hc!toggle_id_prepending
 Also known as: `hc!tid`